 The fruit for the Lillian Syrah comes from the White Hawk, Stolpman and Bien Nacido Vineyards in Santa Barbara County.

-Crimson in color.
-15.2% ABV.
-Savory nose of dark fruits, olives, games and flowers.
-Medium body with mouth watering acidity.
-Exotic, plush and concentrated.
-Remarkable balance.
-Blackberry, blueberry liqueur, espresso and charred meats on the palate.
+Maroon in color.
+15.3% ABV.
+Gorgeous nose of blue and black fruits, coffee, game and flowers.
+Full bodied with mouth watering acidity.
+Rich and savory with impeccable balance.
+Black cherry, blood, olives and charred meats on the palate.
 Tremendous length on the finish.
-Outstanding Syrah that has aged exceptionally well.
+Stunning Syrah that has aged exceptionally well.
 Best over the next 1-2 years.

 Lillian belongs in the discussion of best domestic syrahs with the likes of Cayuse, Saxum and Sine Qua Non.

 The wine is available via the web site once a year and current vintages run about $75.
 The 2017 was recently released to the mailing list and is likely available at retail in the Portland area.